Congo's Wild Heart: From Kinshasa to Gorillas

 Where to Stay Tonight

-Gombe is Kinshasa's safest and most convenient area for visitors, with restaurants, services, and riverside access
+Gombe is the safest and most convenient area for first-time visitors, with good restaurants and services.

 2